ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

 However you may want to optimize for a different objective function in the linear program.
 You may have a business problem with a different set of revenues and costs than are included by default.

-**A custom objective function allows you to construct an objective function as you see fit** - allowing you to optimize a site and assets for the revenues and costs that are important to you.
+**A custom objective function allows you to construct an objective function that can optimize for the revenues and costs that are important to you**.

 ## Simple Objective Function Terms